ufo-github/ponyfoo/posts/2013-03-12_introduction-to-seo-and-content-indexing.md

 One last step if you care about performance is dumping this into a file cache that is relatively **short-lived** (meaning you'll _invalidate that cached page_ if a determined amount of time elapses), in order to save yourself a web request in subsequent calls made by a crawler agent against that resource.

-If you are curious about how to implement this, [here is my take for this blog](https://github.com/bevacqua/NBrut/blob/v0.2/src/logic/zombie.js "Crawler AJAX Support Implementation"), it is implemented in Node.JS.
+If you are curious about how to implement this, [here is my take for this blog](https://github.com/bevacqua/ponyfoo/blob/v0.2/src/logic/zombie.js "Crawler AJAX Support Implementation"), it is implemented in Node.

 Note that _this might not be the latest version_.
 It's the one contained in the **v0.2** tag.
 Although I don't expect to change it much.